ossuarium/chef-core/README.md

 - name: the unique name of the LAMP app.
 - moniker: the name of the LAMP app.
-- service: the service to crate the LAMP app under.
+- service: the service to create the LAMP app under.
 - fpm: whether to setup an FPM socket for this app.
 Defaults to <code>true</code>.
 - fpm_pool: php_fpm_pool resource to use (created if not set).
 - database: whether to setup a database for this app.
 Defaults to <code>false</code>.